Information, updates and resources for managers and employers about health and social care qualifications and standards.

 2. What you told us:

 The Essential Skills Wales (ESW) requirements of the Apprenticeship framework puts added pressure on learners.
-Feedback suggests that leaners struggle with the ESW Application of Number and Communication because the learning isn’t relevant to health and social care or early years and childcare.
+Feedback suggests that leaners struggle with ESW Application of Number and Communication because the learning isn’t relevant to health and social care or early years and childcare.
 Some employers have withdrawn their staff from qualification programmes because staff struggled to study and complete the essential skills.

 What we’ve done: